 4. Taxi Driver (Joy Barlow) 'nights are better, I work days'

 5. Hat check (Lorraine Miller) and Cigarette girl (Shelby Payne) at Eddie Mars' club and

 6 Marlowe calls Mona Mars (Peggy Knudsen) 'my kind of gal', for the way she stands by Eddie Mars.

 It might be interesting also to consider the over/under on how many of these women spent time on the Hawks casting couch.
-And on just how important Jules Furthman's one-liners are to the excellent script (with Leigh Brackett, who probably provided a fair few herself, and William Faulkner.
+And on just how important Jules Furthman's one-liners are to the excellent script, written with Leigh Brackett, who probably provided a fair few herself, and William Faulkner.